triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

-We can see here that men are three times as likely to be searched as women, and 80% of searches for both genders resulted in contraband being found.
+We can see here that men are three times as likely to be searched as women, and that 80% of searches for both genders resulted in contraband being found.
 The data shows that men are searched and caught with contraband more often than women, but it is unclear whether there is any gender discrimination in deciding who to search since the hit rate is equal.

 #### 3.3 - Compare Search Stats By Age